vAsSiLyB/WorkflowRepresentation/README.md

 Developped as a Spip Plugin

-The editorial object "Article" has been retaken, and completed with custom DB columns, and a custom explorer in the back-office .
+The editorial object "Article" has been retaken, and completed with custom DB columns, and a custom explorer in the back-office.

 Allows to show any chosen children as a diaporama, by simply tagging the parent-node.